 - b.
 If there is any water left in the 125 mL wash bottle after the tray is empty, pour this into the sample bottle to maintain a constant volume. - c.
-If additional water is needed, measure using the graduated cylinder and record total rinse volume on in the mobile app. - 13.
+If additional water is needed, measure using the graduated cylinder and record total rinse volume on in the mobile app. - 14.
 Cap bottle tightly, double check labels, and place in a cool storage location out of direct sunlight until sampling is finished. - a.
 Place sample bottles in the cooler or submerge the bottles in water near the bank to keep them cool.
 If submerged, be sure that they will not float downstream.
 Place bottles in the cooler as soon as possible. - i.
 NOTE: it is not recommended to submerge samples in rivers.
-Please place samples directly in the cooler. - 14.
+Please place samples directly in the cooler. - 15.
 Enter data into the mobile application.
-If using the field data sheet, fill out in pencil (Appendix F). - a.
-Ensure that the human-readable sample ID matches the sample ID generated by the mobile app. - 15.
-Rinse tray, petri dish, and spatula with stream water before starting next sample. - 16.
+In the case of app failure, fill out afield datasheet in pencil. - a.
+Ensure that the human-readable sample ID matches the sample ID generated by the mobile app. - b.
+If a sample has mixed substrate sizes, epipsammon + epipelon, record as the larger substrate type. - 16.
+Rinse tray, petri dish, and spatula with stream water before starting next sample. - 17.
 Repeat above steps until all locations have been sampled - a.
 Wadeable streams, dominant habitat: 5 composite samples - b.
 Wadeable streams, secondary habitat: 3 composite samples - c.
 Lakes: 1 composite sample from each of 5 riparian sections - d.
-Rivers: 1 composite sample from each of 5 riparian transects - 17.
-Return samples to the Domain Support Facility to start processing within 24 hours (SOP D).
+Rivers: 1 composite sample from each of 5 riparian transects - 18.
+Return samples to the Domain Support Facility to start processing within 24 hours (SOP E).